Y-Foundry-Dao/yfd-docs/docs/_develop/contractMessages/contracts/forge/forgeExecute.md

 ## Create Proposal
 These create_proposal messages are executed directly on the Forge contract.
-In Terra Station, go to Contract, enter the Forge address in the search bar, and click "Execute."
+In Terra Station, go to Contract, enter the Forge address in the search bar, and click Execute.

 ### Create Parameter Proposal
 {% capture description %}